yatian-skyler-li/PointCloud-RasterAnalysis/README.md

 # 1. A suite of lidar products for Alex Fraser Research Forest (AFRF)
 - Dataset
-  - 24 .las tiles for the AFRF were used (under AFRF\LAS\ folder).
+  - 24 .las tiles for the AFRF were used (AFRF\LAS\).
 These data were collected in 2008 with a discrete return sensor.
 The point density is approximately 3 returns / m2.
 Fixed-radius plot data were collected between 1997-2010 across our study area, with an approximate radius of 10 m for each plot.
 Individual tree measurements were made, allowing for the calculation of total above ground biomass (AGB), dominant tree height, and other attributes of interest.
   - The table Plot_Table.csv (AFRF\Plots\) contains plot ids, plot locations (X and Y), and estimates of our two attributes: total AGB (kg/ha) and dominant tree height (m).
   - The RGB Aerial Photo of AFRF (AFRF\Aerial_Photo\) is also avaible for reference.